jichengyue/Rulez/README.md

     par2 >= (3 - par3) && par1 != "foobar"
 ```

-To reference a Function simply write the identifier of the Function available list.
+To reference a Function simply write the identifier of the Function in Available function list.
 For Example:
 ```
 Available functions:
     thetruth